How getting to know your clients can help you win more business

 - What do they like/dislike about your product or service?

-- What is your point of difference in their eyes?
+- Nail your point of difference

-- What influences their buying decisions?
+- Find out what influences their buying decisions

 - What influences them to favour one product or service over another?